qbaware/qbaware-discord-bot/README.md

 # Qbaware's Discord Bot

-The bot is still in development.
+The bot supports two main features:
+1. *Commands* via which people can interact with it.
+2. Sending messages to Qbaware's Discord channel when there's a new release in [qbaware/homeassistant-eldom](https://github.com/qbaware/homeassistant-eldom).

+## Commands

-Currently, it only supports a `ping` command.
+Currently, it only supports the following commands:
+- `ping` - Outputs the latency between the bot and Discord's servers.
+- `help` - Lists all commands that the bot supports.